CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

     <div class="caption">wire in the horizontal slot</div>
 </div>

-It took me quite some time to figure out, but the fix was incredibly simple.
-I just replaced the wire into the slot it was supposed to be in, and it worked perfectly.
+It took me quite some time to figure out, but thankfully the fix was incredibly simple.
+I just replaced the wire into the slot it was supposed to be in, and voila, it worked perfectly.

 **Bellows**

 It's a common saying on the internet that Fujica was ahead of their time...after all, on their top-of-the line GS645 Pro, they even included a biodegradable bellows.

-Mine, was riddled with little pinhole lightleaks.
+Like many other disapointed purhasers before me, I was saddened to discover that, despite being basically new by cacmera standards, my bellows were begining to degrade.
+In fact, they were riddled with little pinhole lightleaks.
 Now, there are replacement bellows you can buy for $70, but I was loathe to spend seventy extra dollars on a hundred dollar camera.
 So I did what any reasonable person would do, and I painted the bellows with liquid electrical tape.

-Greg likes to say that that the best industrial product are the ones that smell the most like they are going to give you cancer, and I can confirm that liquid electrical tape smells like death.
-But it worked, and I have no lightleaks.
+Greg likes to say that that the best industrial products are the ones that smell the most like they are going to give you cancer, and I can confirm that liquid electrical tape smells like death.
+But it worked, and for several years I had no lightleaks.

 If you go down this route, I would recommend letting the bellows dry *completely* and then dust them in talc before closing them.
 I didn't do this, and half of my bellows fused into a solid unit.
 It still worked for several years, but over time I have developed new leaks, and ultimately I've bought the aftermarket bellows which I will eventually install.